 Laws about Required Disclosures

-Many states require landlords to inform tenants of important state laws, individual landlord policies, or facts about the rental, either in the lease agreement or in another writing—typically before the tenant moves in.
+Many states require landlords to inform tenants of important state landlord tenant laws, individual landlord policies, or facts about the rental, either in the lease agreement or in another writing—typically before the tenant moves in.
 Federal law requires landlords to disclose lead-based paint hazards to tenants.

 Every state has different requirements, but common disclosures that may need to be part of your lease agreement could include – notice of mold, notice of sex offenders, recent deaths, lead-based paint disclosure, meth contamination or other potential health or safety hazards.